-Annual Targets Objective/Special Educational Needs Targets/Goals for this IEP To: Action: Description of the type of st each objecti A -Achieved B - In parts N - Not achieved Date То: - To develop writing To spell HFWs correct tly HFWs given weekly as spellings. skills (70%) To use capital letters and full stops independently in writing 2 sentences.
-(50%) HFW spelling mat on table to access Discuss a picture - write just one ser capital letter and full stop to make it sentence about the picture. - write t To develop fine motor elop fine motor To form letters which Write from the start 3x weekly durin skills have descenders correctly in writing 70% of the time.
-CVC word tree - create then copy fo Use of pencil grip to develop control Entry Data: E xit Da ta: Progress: R = R 2 W = l v N
+Annual Targets Objective/Special Targets/Goals for this Action: Description of the type of strategies and provision for A -Achieved Educational Needs IEP each objective B - In parts N - Not achieved To: - To: Date To develop writing To spell HFWs correctly HFWs given weekly as spellings. skills (70%) HFW spelling mat on table to access independently.
+To use capital letters and Discuss a picture - write just one sentence - check it has a full stops independently capital letter and full stop to make it perfect then say another in writing 2 sentences. sentence about the picture. - write this down and repeat.
+(50%) To develop fine motor To form letters which Write from the start 3x weekly during register time. skills have descenders CVC word tree - create then copy for formation correctly in writing 70% Use of pencil grip to develop control of the time.

 Entry Data: Exit Data: Progress:

-R = R 1100,000
+R = R

-W = Ŵ

-M = M
+W = M = W

-Parent/ Carer comments:
+Parent/ Carer comments: М

 Parent/ Carer signed: